 Great!
 Landing Pads Brunswick is the best hostel in Melbourne for you.

 Forget big, cold hostels: this one is purposefully small and cosy to create more of a big house-share feel.

-Read: 7 types of hostels
+Read: overview of all 7 types of hostels

 Landing Pads has been newly renovated with a brand new kitchen, bathrooms, garden heating and air-conditioning.

 Along with the usual included bits and bobs such as Wi-Fi, linen and locker, you’ll have access to…